Valladolid: Climate

+Valladolid is drier than Spain's northern coastal regions, although there is year-round precipitation.
+Average annual precipitation is 433 mm and the average annual relative humidity is 64%.

+Administration

 Valladolid is a municipality, the basic local administrative division in Spain.
 The Ayuntamiento de Valladolid is the body charged with the municipal government and administration.
 The Plenary of the ayuntamiento is formed by 27 elected municipal councillors, who in turn invest the mayor.
 The last municipal election took place on 26 May 2019.
 Since 2015, Óscar Puente (PSOE) serves as Mayor.
 He renewed his spell for a second mandate following the 2019 election.